pragmagrid/lifemapper-compute/README.rst

 Set the attributes to point to LmWebserver and LmDbServer, either FQDN or IP can be used: ::

    # /opt/rocks/bin/rocks add host attr localhost LM_webserver value=111.222.333.444
-   # /opt/rocks/bin/rocks add host attr localhost LM_dbserverr value=my.host.domain
+   # /opt/rocks/bin/rocks add host attr localhost LM_dbserver value=my.host.domain

 and then reboot your frontend: ::